lauris/awesome-scala/README.md

 * [Macroid](https://github.com/macroid/macroid) — A modular functional UI language for Android.
 * [Android SDK Plugin for SBT](https://github.com/pfn/android-sdk-plugin) — An sbt plugin that adds tasks for developing Android applications.

+##WebServer
+* [Socko](http://sockoweb.org/) - Socko enables you to expose your Akka actors as HTTP or WebSocket endpoints.

 ## HTTP

 *Scala libraries and wrappers for HTTP clients.*